SAP/luigi/docs/authorization-configuration.md

 The OpenID Connect configuration allows you to specify the **automaticSilentRenew** option.
 When set to `true`, Luigi attempts to automatically renew the token in the background before it expires.
 Be aware that this mechanism requires the browser to support [third-party cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Third-party_cookies).

 To detect whether the user's browser supports the mechanism, use the script in the [`third-party-cookies`](https://github.com/SAP/luigi/tree/master/core/third-party-cookies) catalog.
 Deploy these files on a domain different from your main application's and set **thirdPartyCookiesScriptLocation** to the `init.html` file.
 During initialization, Luigi detects the cookies support and produces a warning in the console if cookies are disabled in the user's browser.

-When Luigi fails to renew the token and then logs the user out, it adds the following query parameters to the logout page redirect URL: `?reason=tokenExpired&thirdPartyCookies=[VALUE]`.
-Luigi replaces the **VALUE**  with one of the following:
+When Luigi fails to renew the token and then logs the user out, it adds the `?reason=tokenExpired&thirdPartyCookies=[VALUE]` query parameters to the logout page redirect URL.
+Luigi replaces **[VALUE]**  with one of these options:
 - `disabled` means that third party cookies are disabled.
 - `enabled` means that the browser supports third party cookies.
 - `not_checked` means that the script was not provided in **thirdPartyCookiesScriptLocation** or it could not be loaded.